 Jesus predicted this destruction on His last visit to the temple in AD 33:

 Jesus came out from the temple and was going away when His disciples came up to point out the temple buildings to Him.
 And He said to them, “Do you not see all these things?
 Truly I say to you, not one stone here will be left upon another, which will not be torn down.” —Matthew 24:1–2

 Archaeologists have removed most of the rubble, but they left one pile of stones just as they found them—the street still depressed from the force of the impact.

-To The Place of Trumpeting
+Rosh Hashanah and the Place of Trumpeting

 One of the main reasons I continually return to this corner of the Temple Mount is because of one particular stone that lies on the street far below where it originally stood.
 Shaped as a corner, the stone bears the Hebrew inscription: “To the place of trumpeting.”
 The original inscription is in the Israel Museum, but a replica lays where the original did.